TomBugnon/deNEST/README.md

   specific models, connections of specific types with specific synapse models amongst these layers, population recorders (multimeters, spike detectors) and connection recorders (weight recorder).
-  - The full network is represented in NETS by the `Network()` class
+  - The full network is represented in deNEST by the `Network()` class

 - New NEST **models** (**neuron and generator model**, **synapse model** or **recorder model**) can be specified with arbitrary parameters.
 During network creation, models with specific parameters are created in NEST using a ``nest.CopyModel()`` or a ``nest.SetDefaults`` call.
-  - Synapse models are represented by the ``SynapseModel`` class in NETS.
+  - Synapse models are represented by the ``SynapseModel`` class in deNEST.
 All other models are represented by the ``Model`` class.
   - Neuron and generator models are specified as leaves of the `network/neuron_models` parameter subtree (see section below)